teamwalnut/rescript-urql/README.md

 ## Installation

 These bindings have not yet been published to `npm`.
 Check back soon for updates!
+In the meantime, you can always clone locally and play with the example.

 ## Bulding `reason-urql`